Asheville High Cougar Classic

 I like reading Alexander Pope, collecting shoes, listening to Chinese rap, and exploring Marxist criticism.

-- I will follow the NSDA rules for LD whenever questions come up that the rules address.
-I follow tradition/best practices for anything else.
+- I will follow the NSDA rules for LD whenever questions that the rules address come up.
+I follow tradition for pretty much anything else.
 If you have questions about specific preferences, just ask before the round.

 Hello Debaters,